Stochastic partial differential equations describing neutral genetic diversity under short range and long range dispersal: Introduction

 The population then evolves through a sequence of reproduction events, where each of these events affects a ball drawn according to a Poisson point process.
 During these events, a fixed proportion of the individuals in the ball die and are replaced by the offspring of an individual chosen at random within the same ball.
 We also include mutations by assuming that individuals change their type to a new one, chosen uniformly in $ [0,1] $, at some fixed rate $ \mu > 0 $.
 As a result of this construction, if we start the process from the Lebesgue measure on $ \R^d \times [0,1] $, two individuals share the same genetic type if and only if they share a common ancestor which is more recent than the last mutation to occur in their genealogy.

 This way of encoding the genetic composition of a spatially structured population as a measure on $ \R^d \times [0,1] $ was already used in several settings, \textit{e.g.} in \cite{handa_measure-valued_1990,evans_coalescing_1997,liang_two_2009}.
 This particular way of including mutations in the SLFV was also introduced in \cite{veber_spatial_2015}.
-One may also see this as a generalisation of what is called \textit{tracer dynamics}, as introduced in \cite{hallatschek_gene_2008} (see also \cite{durrett_genealogies_2016}).
 In particular, the SLFV records the size and geographical extent of all the families in the population, see Remark~\ref{remark:identity_in_state} below.

 We consider two separate settings: one in which the radius of reproduction events is fixed, which corresponds to local dispersal, and one in which this radius is drawn at random according to some heavy-tailed distribution, corresponding to long range dispersal.